-55. When the men of Israel saw that Abimelech was dead, they went each on to his own abode.
+55. And when the men of Israel saw that Abimelech was dead, they went each one to his own place.

-56. So, God replied Abimelech for the evil which he had done, in murdering his seventy brothers
+56. So, God repaid Abimelech for the evil which he had done to his father, in murdering his seventy brothers.

 ¶1.
-And after Abimelech arose Tola ben Puah ben Dodo, a man of Issachar, to save Israel, and he lived in Shamir, in the hill country of Ephraim.
+And after Abimelech, Tola ben Puah ben Dodo arose to deliver Israel, a man of Issachar, and he dwelt in Shamir, in the hill country of Ephraim.

 2. And he judged Israel twenty-three years, and he died and was buried at Shamir.

-3. And after him rose Jair the Gileadite, and he judged Israel twenty-two years.
+¶3.
+And after him arose Jair the Gileadite, and he judged Israel twenty-two years.